w3c/wai-media-intro/source/accessible-media/production-audio-description.html.erb.md

 ## Description basics

+Audio descriptions are an extra track of narration (audio or text) that conveys information about important visuals, such as body language, changes in scenery and context, charts and diagrams.
 Audio descriptions can be open or closed:

 -   **Open audio descriptions** are integrated into the program audio track and are heard by everyone.
 They cannot be turned off.